nolanw/HTMLReader/README.md

 * Add the following line to your [Podfile][CocoaPods]:

    `pod "HTMLReader"`
 * Clone this repository (perhaps add it as a submodule), add `HTMLReader.xcodeproj` to your project/workspace, and add `libHTMLReader.a` to your iOS target or `HTMLReader.framework` to your OS X target.
+Also add `"$(SYMROOT)/include"` to your target's Header Search Paths.

 HTMLReader has no dependencies other than Foundation.